Buying an air purifier can be tricky. There are so many features to consider, and many of those are mind-boggling.

 Despite being recognized as an accurate way of measuring the performance of air cleaners, the CADR method has received criticism.

 In 2003, The Sharper Image sued Consumer Reports’s magazine publisher, Consumer’s Union, based on a bad review.
-The Sharper Image is the creator of one of the most popular home air purifiers once on the market; the Ionic Breeze (2).
+The Sharper Image is the creator of one of the market’s most popular home air purifiers: the Ionic Breeze (2).

 The Ionic Breeze used an ionizer to clean the air, but as Consumer Reports compared it to the traditional HEPA filters, it fell rather short.
 Consumer Reports found its CADR rating to be very low.
 To make matters worse, the magazine also found that it actually produced significant amounts of ozone.

-The Clean Air Delivery Rate (CADR) of an air purifier is an excellent way to tell how a unit will perform.
-An air purifier is tested for effectiveness against three common air pollutants: pollen, dust and smoke.
+An air purifier’s Clean Air Delivery Rate (CADR) is an excellent way to tell how a unit will perform.
+An air purifier is tested for effectiveness against three common air pollutants: pollen, dust, and smoke.
+Experts recommend choosing one with a CADR rating of at least 150.

 However, the CADR rating won’t tell you if a unit removes gases or how well it performs over time.
-So if you have allergies or asthma, choosing an air purifier with a high CADR rating won’t be enough.
+So, choosing an air purifier with a high CADR rating won’t be enough if you have allergies or asthma.

-A high CADR rating won’t tell you if the unit removes small particles.
-So we highly recommend that you choose an air purifier with a True HEPA or medical-grade HEPA filter, as these will remove the smallest pollutants.
+A high CADR rating won’t tell you if the unit removes tiny particles.
+So we highly recommend choosing an air purifier with a True HEPA or medical-grade HEPA filter, as these will remove the smallest pollutants.